The holiday season is fast approaching and this means that most people are starting to think about buying presents before the prices hike!

-But since these people are too busy to visit shopping centers, they opt to look for the perfect presents online using their mobile phones which will only necessitate a stable and fast internet connection.
+And since these people are too busy to visit shopping centres, they opt to look for the perfect presents online using their mobile phones which only takes a stable and fast internet connection.

 As a matter of fact, about 51.3% of all internet usage was done using mobile phones.
-With these phones we all need just 1 finger to browse the internet, the other nine can rest.
+All you need to browse the internet with a smartphone is 1 finger, leaving the other nine to rest.

-In order to provide this hastily growing base of mobile web users with an optimal experience, more and more website owners are pursuing mobile-friendly websites to ensure that their website is optimized for a smartphone display.
-And one of the most important factor to this mobile-friendliness is the speed of your website.
+In order to provide this hastily growing base of mobile web users with an optimal experience, more and more website owners are choosing mobile-friendly websites to ensure that their website is optimized for a smartphone display.
+And one of the most important factors of this mobile-friendliness is the speed of your website.

-So if you’re an e-commerce business owner, the speed of your website when loading in mobile devices really matters.
-That is why we made a comprehensive guide to accelerate the speed of your mobile website.
+So, if you’re an e-commerce business owner, the load speed of your website on mobile devices really makes a difference.
+That’s why we created a comprehensive guide meant to help you accelerate the speed of your mobile website.